5 Reasons High Fructose Corn Syrup Will Kill You

 He explains the process by which free fructose can lead to obesity in the American Journal of Clinical Nutrition.

-He starts by saying that the fructose’s digestion, absorption, and metabolism is different than that of glucose.
-Fructose’s hepatic metabolism favors the fat production in the liver (lipogenesis), and it neither increases the leptin production nor stimulates secretion of insulin, unlike glucose.
+He starts by saying that fructose’s digestion, absorption, and metabolism are different than that of glucose.
+Fructose’s hepatic metabolism favors the fat production in the liver (lipogenesis), and it neither increases the leptin production nor stimulates the secretion of insulin, unlike glucose.

-Since leptin and insulin function as main afferent signals in the appetite and body weight regulation, the dietary fructose can lead to increased intake of energy and gaining weight.
+Since leptin and insulin function as main afferent signals in appetite and body weight regulation, dietary fructose can lead to increased intake of energy and gaining weight.

-Dr. Popkin concludes that increased high fructose corn syrup consumption has a temporal relation to the obesity outbreak, and the HFCS over-consumption in calorically sweetened drinks can contribute in this outbreak of obesity.
+Dr. Popkin concludes that increased high fructose corn syrup consumption has a temporal relation to the obesity outbreak, and the HFCS over-consumption in calorically sweetened drinks can contribute to this outbreak of obesity.

 Associate Professor of Pediatrics, Harvard Medical School, David S. Ludwig, M.D., Ph.D, has published widely on the harms of sugar-sweetened drinks and their incline to obesity.